 A Future With Hope

+Since 2012, A Future With Hope, Inc. rebuilt 256 homes, utilized 12,000 volunteers, and made a difference in over 70 communities.
+Executive Director Bobbie Ridgely share the story of how the local churches of GNJ made all this possible.
 The Sandy recovery mission arm of the conference rebuilds homes from people who were devastated by Superstorm Sandy.
 For more information click here.

 (Meaning Friendship) is an ecumenical ministry in the greater Freehold area seeking to assist Hispanic children and their families through educational, nutritional and spiritual programs.
 They assist children from The Learning Center and Park Avenue schools.
 These are Spanish-origin students mostly from Mexican families.
 They provide volunteers, adults and students from area high schools, to help the children with their homework, reading and educational games.
 They also use the computers.
 Most students are kindergarten, first and second graders with a few from third and fourth grades.
 Before they start their homework they have a snack.
 There are also reading prizes.
 A Christmas party is held for the kids and their families with gifts for children.
 There are 52 children registered with 35 volunteers.
 For more information click here for the Freehold UMC website.